Of course, I know my name. I know what I look like. I know what my favorite foods are and what makes me laugh.

-While dualists believe that the mind and body are two separate entities, monists maintain that they are ultimately one.
+While Dualists believe that the mind and body are two separate entities, Monists maintain that they are ultimately one.

 Monism is the idea that the entirety of our universe is made up of one substance, known as the monad.
-If every tangible and intangible thing were to be reduced down to its most basic component parts, monists argue that we would be able to observe one distinct element that merely arranges itself in different ways to allow the multitude of forms of objects we see every day appear to be wholly separate.
+5The concept of the monad has since been absorbed by science as what we today call the atom.
+You can liken the monad to whatever the smallest ...continueIf every tangible and intangible thing were to be reduced down to its most basic component parts, monists argue that we would be able to observe one distinct element that merely arranges itself in different ways to allow the multitude of forms of objects we see every day appear to be wholly separate.

 Monists who believe that the physical and metaphysical can be equally reduced down to the monad are known as Neutral Monists; they are monists in the purest, most traditional sense.
-2Mastin, Luke.
+6Mastin, Luke.
 (2008).
 Monism.

 Perhaps this is the case.
 Perhaps our subjective perceptions of the physical world are the best representations of the physical world itself, and all that we observe objectively about the physical world is nothing more than the projection ofPlato’s forms.
 Maybe we’re living in some type ofMatrix or some shit.

-But What Does This All Mean?
+So What Does This All Mean?